MailCleaner/MailCleaner-Next/README.md

 # MailCleaner Next

+Work had moved to a less ambitious migration which has now seen the most progress in the 'bookworm' branch of the [main MailCleaner repository](https://github.com/MailCleaner/MailCleaner).
+This repository is being archived since it contains some additional work on additional projects and features which may be useful for later reference.

 ## Warning:

 This repository is for a future release of MailCleaner.
 Mail delivery and proper Spam filtering are not guaranteed.
 If you would like to help [contribute](https://github.com/MailCleaner/MailCleaner-Next/wiki/Contributing-Guide) to this future release, we are welcoming testers of the [Alpha release](https://github.com/MailCleaner/MailCleaner-Next/wiki/Alpha-Testing).